 Alamo Dorado is a conventional surface mine that utilizes hydraulic shovels, front end loaders, and mechanical trucks on benches 5 metres high.
 The mine has been sequencing towards an expansion to the northwest of the deposit.
 Ore control is carried out by sampling blast holes to provide closer spaced sample data for marking the ore and waste boundaries during mining.
 The mine stockpiles low grade and mineralized waste material.
 High grade material is processed first to maximize the return on investment.
 The mine life based on the current mineral reserves and processing rate is estimated to be 4.5 years.

 Ore is treated by conventional crushing and semi-autogenous and ball mill grinding followed by thickening, agitated cyanide leaching, leach residue filtration, direct electrowinning to produce a cathode sludge, AVR (acidify, volatilize, and re-neutralize) cyanide recovery and recirculation, leach residue washing with AVR product solutions, dry stack tailings, and conventional silver and gold doré production from melting of the cathode sludge.
 The nominal design treatment rate is 4,000 tonnes per day of ore on a 24 hour per day schedule, but Alamo Dorado regularly exceeds this processing rate.
 The mine’s tailings treatment process recovers approximately 97.5% of the sodium cyanide used and also neutralizes mill tailings, thus reducing the mine’s environmental impact and reclamation costs.
-During 2012, we processed 1.7 million tonnes of ore, producing 5.4 million ounces of silver and 18,000 ounces of gold with metallurgical recoveries of 86% of silver and 87% of gold.
+During 2013, Alamo Dorado processed 1.8 million tonnes of ore, producing 5.0 million ounces of silver and 17,600 ounces of gold with metallurgical recoveries of 87% for silver and 89% for gold.

 The original environmental permitting work for Alamo Dorado considered options developed for the 2002 feasibility study, and was provided by Corner Bay in conjunction with Aguayo Consultoría Ambiental, Corner Bay’s environmental consultant and coordinator.
 An EIS and risk assessment study, as well as ancillary documents were submitted by Corner Bay to SEMARNAT to identify potential major deficiencies and for appropriateness for permitting Alamo Dorado.
 SEMARNAT recommended a finding of no significant impact in the original impact statement/permitting document.
 Following completion of the updated feasibility study, the original EIS and risk assessment study documents were revised, resubmitted and approved by SEMARNAT.
 Project construction commenced in 2005 based on the approved EIS and an improved modification of the SEMARNAT Temporary Land Use Permit for the operation of a milling operation and disposal of non-toxic tailings in a dry stack tailings area.